pierre-vigier/Perl6-Math-Matrix/README.md

 SYNOPSIS
 ========

-Matrices are tables with rows or columns of numbers:
+Matrices are tables with rows (counting from 0) and columns of numbers:

     transpose, invert, negate, add, subtract, multiply, dot product, size, determinant, rank, kernel, trace, norm, decompositions and so on